Left Continue shopping

 • Crop/Straighten: This will allow you to straighten your image and remove any extra space around your artwork, which will be necessary for prints

-• Saturation/Vibrancy/Contrast: These are color adjustment sliders that you can tweak to make sure that the colors in your image match the colors of your artwork
+• Saturation/Vibrancy/Contrast: These are color sliders you can adjust.
+They help ensure the colors in your image match your artwork

-• Healing Brush/Spot Removal: This will allow you to remove any dust, scuffs, or other minor flaws that might show up in the image that aren't part of the artwork
+• Healing Brush/Spot Removal: This tool helps you remove dust, scuffs, or other small flaws in the image that aren't part of the artwork

 How to Sell Fine Art Online